CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 For the sake of curiosity, note that that if $S({x}) < \infty$ and $C_{0, \mathrm{SR}}(D)$ is small enough (e.g. zero) then $C_{\mathrm{SR-LR}}^{\mathrm{total}}(t) < 0$,
 meaning the exhaled jet of a person with a low (or no) viable viral load and/or emission rate contains less virions than the background concentration.
 In the CAiMIRA model, only the short-range concentration from infectious are modeled, and it seems probable that every infected population has $C_{0, \mathrm{SR}}(D)$ is big enough for $C_{\mathrm{SR-LR}}^{\mathrm{total}}(t) > 0$.

+Finally, note that a short-range interaction is always considered to be between a single infected and a single exposed population.
+Therefore, there is no "dynamic occupancy" at short-range.
+In case there are different infectedpopulations and different exposed populations having short-range interactions, these are described by completely separate short-range interactions.

 #### The Dilution Factor
 This **dilution factor** is given by